 end for

-Algorithm 1: A2CM
+Algorithm 1: A2CM.

+Cooperative multiagent reinforcement learning and the proposed algoirthm are usable in many scenarios in robotics.
+As our algorithm is decentralised, it can be installed into the robots themselves without any central command center.
+It might be useful in exploration or localisation tasks in which the use of multiple agents would significantly speed up the process.
+Our testbed can be considered a simplified version of a localisation task, as the pursuer robots are trying to approach and measure a non-cooperative moving object.
+For proper use in robotics, a well-prepared simulation of the robots and the environment is required, in which thousands of episodes can be run for learning.

+In our work, we modified the already existing advantage actor–critic (A2C) algorithm to make it better suited for multi-agent scenarios by creating a single-critic version of the algorithm.
+Then, we tested this modified A2CM algorithm on our cooperative–competitive pursuit–evasion testbed.

-In the following section, we give a theoretical background of our work.
-Then, the experiments themselves and the testbed is introduced.
-We continue by showing the results and end with conclusions on the results and suggestions on future work on the topic.
+In the following section, we explain the theoretical background for our work.
+Then, the experiments themselves and the testbed are introduced.
+We continue by presenting the results and end with our conclusions and suggestions for future work on the topic.

 Theoretical background

-Markov Decision Processes
+Markov decision processes

-A Markov Decision Process is a mathematical framework for modeling of decision making, as it is shown on Figure 1.
-In a Markov Decision Process there are states, selectable actions, transition probabilities and rewards [1].
-At each timestep the process starts at a state s, and it selects an action a from the available action space.
-Then, it gets a corresponding reward r, and then finds itself in a state s' given by the probability of P(s,s').
+A Markov decision process is a mathematical framework for modeling decision making, as shown in Figure 1.
+In a Markov decision process there are states, selectable actions, transition probabilities and rewards [1].
+At each timestep, the process starts at a state s and selects an action a from the available action space.
+It gets a corresponding reward r and then finds itself in a state s' given by the probability of P(s,s').
 A process is said to be Markovian if